Mistakes SaaS founders make when it comes to product discovery

 There are also cases where SaaS founders don’t realize what they’re actually looking for until they see a finished design in front of them.
 In those cases, they don’t really know what they want, but they’ll know it’s not the design they’ve been shown.
 That kind of workflow isn’t very productive, and it can lead to endless design reiterations - and these, in turn, take a lot of time and money.

 Overall, not knowing what you want means spending extra time and money for your chosen software development team to figure out how your app should work.
 When sometimes, deep down you know what you want, but you can’t put it into words.
 Take your time planning things out before hiring a team, and keep track of the ideas you get during that process.
+And if you’d like a second set of eyes on your design readiness, take advantage of our free UI/UX expert review, which can help you solidify your ideas before starting with a development team.

 Changing their mind after approving things